fabianlee/docker-alpine-ssmtp/README.md

 ## Postfix mail server running on docker

+It can be difficult to find an open mail relay to send a test email.

-If you want to run a backing mail server on Docker, see [my article here](https://fabianlee.org/2019/10/23/docker-running-a-postfix-container-for-testing-mail-during-development/).
+If you want to run a local mail server on Docker, see [my article here](https://fabianlee.org/2019/10/23/docker-running-a-postfix-container-for-testing-mail-during-development/).